reuAC/re-asmr-spider/README.md

--max-retry int        Maximum retry attempts for failed downloads -buffer-size int      Buffer size in MB (1-64, default: 8) -proxy string         HTTP/HTTPS proxy (e.g., http://127.0.0.1:7890) -version              Show version information
+-max-retry int        Maximum retry attempts for failed downloads -buffer-size int      Buffer size in MB (1-64, default: 8) -proxy string         HTTP/HTTPS proxy (e.g., http://127.0.0.1:7890) -format-priority string
+                      Format priority for resolving conflicting files with the same name, reducing downloads, comma-separated (e.g., flac,wav,mp3)
+                      When files with the same name exist in multiple formats, only download the highest priority format (Interactive mode will prompt user for each choice) -include-formats string
+                      Additional file extensions to download, comma-separated (e.g., lrc,jpg) After resolving conflicts above, download all files with specified extensions Can be used with -format-priority -version              Show version information
 -help                 Show help message
 ```